 We always strive to keep your confidence and will make discreet enquiries on your behalf without disclosing your name until you wish us to.
 Many offshore vessels for sale are ‘off market’, so clients don’t give rivals the impression they are struggling financially when disposing of these assets.

 Likewise, if you’re entering new markets, and making ground-breaking acquisitions, the news won’t reach your competition through us.

 As shipbrokers, we work on a ‘No cure, no pay’ basis.

-We’re prepared to help with bids, during the tender phase.
-We’ll support your estimating departments with their work at the time they’re most hard pressed.
-In exchange, we’d expect that if and when your company wins the contract, we’ll be used as the broker.
+We’re prepared to help with bids during the tender phase and we’ll support your departments with their work at the time they’re most hard pressed.
+In exchange, we’d expect that if and when your company wins the contract, we’ll be used as the shipbroker.

-It is industry standard that the broker’s commission is paid by the owners.
+It is industry standard that the shipbroker’s commission is paid by the owners.